Once the promised land, a Lake Pepin village now is a favorite day trip.

 The people who are attracted by Stockholm's beauty tend to sow more beauty.

-Many of the hollyhocks and lilies now blooming in gardens up and down the river come from Stockholm Gardens, where Harley Cochran and Beth Shide sell a wide selection of plants and maintain a glorious perennial garden along the highway through which people can walk.
+Many of the hollyhocks and lilies in gardens up and down the river come from Stockholm Gardens, whose proprietors sell a wide selection of plants and maintain a glorious perennial garden.

 In the tiny downtown, the contents of shops have changed, but little else.
 The whitewash still is peeling on the limestone facade of the 1864 Merchants' Hotel building, now the Spring Street Inn.

-Trains still thunder by next to the old house where veteran potter Diane Millner sells her stoneware.
+Trains still thunder by next to the old house that houses the Purple Turtle Artisan Collective.
 Birds nest under the sidewalk overhang of Northern Oak Amish furniture, in an old farm-implements store that's still heated by a wood-burning stove.

-Around the corner, Nancy Fitzsimons and daughter Shana Finnegan have opened The Palate in an old-fashioned but brand-new bungalow where they hold cooking classes and sell kitchenware, wine and gourmet food.
+Around the corner, Nancy Fitzsimons and daughter Shana Finnegan have opened The Palate in a bungalow where they hold cooking classes and sell kitchenware, wine and gourmet food.

 Finnegan bustles around her countertop, preparing tasty morsels to offer customers.
 She grew up in Stockholm, she said, and inherited a love of entertaining from her Swedish grandmother.